Archie K. Davis Fellowships – List of Prior Winners

 - Vivienne Westbrook (National Taiwan University) Sir Walter Raleigh’s presentation in art

-- Caitlin Verboon (Yale University) urban experiences in Raleigh, 1865-1875
+- Caitlin Verboon (Yale University) Urban experiences in Raleigh, 1865-1875

 - Antonio L. Vásquez (Michigan State University) Mexican agricultural workers in North Carolina